Marshall Alternative Break Scholarship

 Our scholarship was created in 2015 by Aaron Marshall, a former Community Impact Award and Barnhill Civic Trailblazer Award winner.
 During his undergraduate career at Western Carolina University, Aaron was part of 9 alternative service trips as a participant and leader!
 Aaron knows firsthand how these program help students step out of their comfort zones while providing real opportunities for student leadership.
 The Marshall Alternative Break Scholarship gives other students the chance to have similar transformative experiences.

 The Marshall Alternative Break Scholarship (up to $250) will fund the student’s participation in a future alternative break trip during the current academic year.
 Selection of scholarship recipients is a competitive process.

 - Student must be from an NC Campus Compact member school.

-- Student must plan to attend an Alternative Break Trip in the current academic year.
+- The Alternative Break Trip must occur in the current academic year.
 Break trips in fall, winter, spring, or summer are eligible.

 - Preference will be given to students who are Community Impact Award winners and/or who currently receive financial aid, and/or who are Active Duty, Reservist, National Guard, or Veteran or their dependent, and/or are helping lead a break trip.

 The call for applications is released the first week in September and due the first week in October.

 Winners will be announced at the CSNAP Conference in even-numbered years.
 In odd-numbered years the student will be recognized during a virtual ceremony.
 Scholarship recipients must show documentation of anticipated break costs and provide verification of trip participation before receiving funds.

 Past Marshall Alternative Break Scholarship Winners